single bottom, Diamond & CBN Usage Principals

 Benefits of Through-Tool Cooling:

-• 1.
+• check icon 1.
 Targeted Cooling: Through-tool cooling provides targeted cooling directly to the cutting edge or grinding surface, ensuring that the critical area is effectively cooled and lubricated.
 This enhances tool performance and longevity.

 Applications for Through-Tool Cooling: